matloff/qeML/vignettes/ml_overview.md

 Such a player would be predicted to weigh about 184 pounds.

-The model is automatically assessed on a holdout set (the concept is discussed later in this document):
+The data is partitioned into a training set and a holdout set, with the model being fit on the former and then tested on the latter.

 ``` r
 > rfout$testAcc  # mean absolute prediction error